René Duprée: Independent circuit (2007–2012)

-After leaving WWE, Gougen wrestled primarily on the European independent circuit and Japan.
-He made his debut for All Star Wrestling on January 25, 2008 defeating Mikey Whiplash.
+After leaving WWE, Goguen wrestled primarily on the European independent circuit and Japan.
+He made his debut for All Star Wrestling on January 25, 2008, defeating Mikey Whiplash.
 During his tenure at ASW, he formed a partnership with fellow French Canadian, Pierre Carl Ouellet.
 In March 2008, Duprée wrestled for Irish Whip Wrestling where he fought Mandrake for the IWW International Heavyweight Championship.
 In July 2008, he represented Europe in the Grand Prix Tournament.
 In September 2008, Duprée returned to Europe for several months where he won European Wrestling Promotion Royal Rumble and wrestled regularly for American Wrestling Rampage.
 In March 2009, Duprée defeated Rob Van Dam for the AWR No Limits Championship and would vacate it after two days when he was awarded the AWR Heavyweight Championship.
 On November 24, Duprée lost the AWR Heavyweight Championship to RVD in a best of two falls match but would regain the title on December 9.
 Duprée re-united La Resistance with Sylvain Grenier for AWR France 2010 Tour.
 After leaving AJPW, Duprée wrestled on the European independent circuit only and won the Southside Heavyweight Championship in a triple threat match.
 However his time in Europe came to an end when he returned to Canada.

 On November 11, 2012, made his debut on the American independent circuit when Duprée lost to the Dynamic Sensation in a four corners match which also included Dan Maff and Devon Moore for Pro Wrestling Syndicate in Rahway, New Jersey.
 In May, Rene and his father restarted Grand Prix Wrestling and featured talent from All Japan Pro Wrestling and other assorted talent.